l3d00m/sked_parser/README.md

 2. Clone this repository: `git clone https://github.com/SplusEins/sked_parser.git` and `cd sked_parser`.
 3. Install the tool with pip from the cloned folder: `python -m pip install -e .`.
 4. Copy `secrets.example.yaml` into `secrets.yaml` and fill it with your Ostfalia credentials.
-5. Modify `sked_parser/config.yaml` with the current timetable URLs.
+5. Add `sked_parser/config.yaml` with the current timetable URLs.
 See below for syntax reference.
 6. Run the tool by executing `sked-parser`.
 It'll then create the desired `timetables.json`.

 ## `config.yaml` syntax reference